AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

     body: JSON.stringify(type).toString()
 });
 ```

--  Returns the SdsType object in a json format
+-  Returns in JSON format the SdsType object, or the url path of the existing SDS
--  If a type with the same Id exists, url path of the existing SDS type
+type if a SDS type with the same Id exists.
-   is returned
 -  SdsType object is passed in json format

+All SdsTypes are constructed in a similar manner.
+Basic SdsTypes form the basis for
+SdsTypeProperties, which are then assigned to a complex user-defined
+type.
+These types can then be used in properties and become part of
+another SdsType's property list.

 Create an SdsStream
 -----------------